rajasekharreddy-vadlathala/javaassignment/README.md

 Answer for 3a,3b,3c: provided simulator class and unit test class for test the functionality.

-Q A 4d)How do you keep the parrot maintainable?
+Q A-4d)How do you keep the parrot maintainable?
 What if we need another parrot lives near a Duck?
 Or near a phone that rings frequently?

 Answer : We can keep parrtot maintainable using Composition (Has-A relationship) with abstraction(implementing interfaces).